 "Do you really think a joke like that would work on an elite ninja?"

-Hinata sighed before suddenly turning to face the door, Byakugan activating.
+Hinata sighed before perking up and turning to face the door, the blood vessels around her eyes standing out as her irises disappeared.
+The Byakugan, Sasuke recognized.
 Her eyes were the only natural distinct advantage she had over him, Sasuke noted.
 As soon as he unlocked his own bloodline…

 "Quiet idiot, someone's coming," Sasuke cut their argument off.
 Footsteps could be heard from down the hall.
 Hinata narrowed her eyes before she let the Byakugan fade.

 "No you didn't!
 Who gets lost for three hours in a building?"
 For once, Sasuke agreed with Naruto.
-The jounin didn't seem to care either way, as he continued to talk.
+The jonin didn't seem to care either way.

 "How about we just meet up one the rooftops?"
-He teleported away, leaving a few leaves behind.
+He teleported away, a few leaves fluttering to the ground in his wake.
 Sasuke grunted and got up to follow.
 He might as well get this over with as fast as possible.
 Hinata blinked in surprise at the Body Flicker technique before trailing after him, Naruto running to catch up.

 "You know, what you like and hate, hobbies, dreams, goals..."

 "Why don't you show us how it's done?
 An example would help."
 Well, at least the Jinchuriki was participating in the conversation.
-Hinata didn't say a word, but seemed to be listening to Kakashi more attentively now.
+Hinata didn't say a word, but he could tell she was more attentive now.
 He shrugged.

 "And you…?"
-Hinata had been staring at the Hokage monument since Naruto had finished, only half listening until Sasuke had revealed his…interesting ambition.
+Hinata had been staring at the Hokage monument since Naruto had finished, only half listening until Sasuke had revealed his ambition.

 "...My name is Hinata Hyuga.
 I like...training and bettering myself.
 I dislike people who don't try their hardest.
 My dream is..."
-She hesitated, as if not entirely certain of her own goal.
+She hesitated longer than Kakashi expected her to.
 "My dream is to succeed my father as head of my clan.
 My hobbies are flower pressing, and playing string instruments."
 Both Naruto and Sasuke seemed surprised at hearing the last part, but neither questioned it.
-It did sound less generic to Kakashi than the rest though.
+It did sound more to Kakashi than the rest though.
 He hummed thoughtfully.
 At least his temporary team wasn't boring, unlike a few other groups he could think of.

 "Alright, I think that's enough sharing for one day.
 We'll have a mission tomorrow."

 "Ooh!
 What are we gonna do, Sensei?"
-Naruto jumped up.
+Naruto was already on his feet again.